adlnet-archive/xapi-bootcamp-2015/Day One workshops/Starting from SCORM - A Developer's Guide/Instructions.md

 ### Step 5 - Configure LRS Information
 ---
 Several configuration values must be set in the updated APIWrapper.js file.
 In order for the wrapper to communicate to an LRS and include relevent contextual information, the LRS information, course identifier and LMS home page are required.
-In "doInitialize()" method in APIWrapper.js, configure the following lines of code as indicated below:
+In "doInitialize()" method in APIWrapper.js (in the /Shared/JavaScript directory), configure the following lines of code as indicated below:

 ``` javascript
 // xAPI Extension